clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/What the Shell.md

 * Socat and Netcat have .exe versions for use on Windows.

 ### Metasploit -- multi/handler
-* The exploit/multi/handler module of the Metasploit framework is used to receive reverse shells.
+* `exploit/multi/handler` module of the Metasploit framework is used to receive reverse shells.
-* Due to being part of the Metasploit framework, multi/handler provides a fully-fledged way to obtain stable shells, with a wide variety of further options to improve the caught shell.
+* Provides a fully-fledged way to obtain stable shells.
-* It's also the only way to interact with a meterpreter shell, and is the easiest way to handle staged payloads.
+* Only way to interact with a meterpreter shell.
+* Easiest way to handle staged payloads.

 ### Msfvenom
-* Like multi/handler, msfvenom is technically part of the Metasploit Framework.
+* Technically part of the Metasploit Framework.
-* However, it is shipped as a standalone tool.
+* Shipped as a standalone tool.
-* Msfvenom is used to generate reverse and bind shell payloads on the fly.
+* Used to generate reverse and bind shell payloads on the fly.

 ## Types of Shell
 ### Reverse shells